AlessioCoser/pure-ts-mock/README.md

 **pure-ts-mock** is built for simplicity and productivity.
 As you write tests, your editor instantly guides you with smart auto-suggestions: showing only the right methods and arguments for your types.
 You stay focused on your test logic, not the API. **Every test becomes effortless and error-free.**

-> If you’re looking for more, use it as a chance to refactor: make your communication with mocked dependencies simpler, and watch your software become more resilient and easier to maintain.
+> If you’re looking for more, use it as a chance to refactor: simplify your communication with mocked dependencies, and watch your software become more resilient and easier to maintain.

 If you still think a feature could be useful, please create an issue [here](https://github.com/AlessioCoser/pure-ts-mock/issues) or open a PR.
 The project is free, open source, and any contribution is welcomed.